 The solution?
 Start with the problem and work forward.

 For example, do your residents constantly misplace their keys?
-Maybe you need a system that lets them open doors from their smartphones.
-If remote system management is important to you, search for a cloud-based access control system.
-And suppose you want to allow vendors to drop supplies off at your maintenance room and leave invoices at the office.
+Maybe you need a touchless access system that lets them open doors from their smartphones.
+Or suppose you want to allow vendors to drop supplies off at your maintenance room and leave invoices at the office.
 Then, you might want to consider common-area access control as well as a system that allows you to issue temporary credentials.
+And if remote system management is important to you, search for a cloud-based access control system.

 The access control system you choose will inform your hardware options.
-For instance, some systems integrate with wireless smart locks while others require wired connections.
+For instance, some systems operate wirelessly while others require wired connections.

 Before contacting an access control installer, identify your priorities and goals to be better prepared to select the best options for your building.
 Once you’ve set your goals, start getting passionate.
 Find solutions that speak to your problems.